 Much of Britomart’s unique character comes from the contrasts and relationships between its buildings: historic and modern, bold and intimate, public and private.
-In spirit of Auckland Heritage Festival, here is some history behind nine of Britomart’s 18 heritage buildings.

 Most of the 18 historic buildings throughout the precinct date from between 1880 and 1920.
 Many were built as warehouses and storerooms for Auckland’s early merchant industry.
 They range from the magnificent Imperial Baroque of the Chief Post Office to the restrained Art Deco elegance of the Maritime Building on Quay Street.
 All of Britomart’s heritage buildings are being carefully restored, with meticulous attention to materials, colour schemes, fittings and other period details.